***I seek two graduate students (MS or PhD) to begin spring or fall 2018.

 In collaboration with the Headwaters to Oceans Group (Jordaan Lab), the Danylchuk Lab, and the Komoroske Lab, our marine ecology lab group will play a large role in building marine science at UMass.
 In particular, we will expand our usage of the Gloucester Marine Station, a 3,000 square foot facility that will house a newly installed flow-through seawater system in addition to our research vessels.
 There may be additional opportunities to utilize field stations and sites both near and far, such as: Shoals Marine Laboratory, Smithsonian Institution (e.g. Bocas del Toro, Carrie Bow Cay, SMS Fort Pierce, SERC), and the Bodega Marine Laboratory.

 Amherst is also a great place to live!
 It was recently ranked #6 in Small Towns of the United States.
-The Pioneer Valley has a high density of organic farms, local breweries, and is within striking distance of the Berkshire Mountains to the west and Boston to the east.
+The Pioneer Valley has a high density of organic farms, local breweries, and is within striking distance of the Berkshire Mountains (west), the White Mountains (north), Boston (east), and New York City (south).

 Interested in joining us?
 Great!
 Please send the following to email@example.com